-In this lesson, I gave you a set of exercises to train yourself to play the guitar with a pick.
+In this lesson on guitar picking, I gave you a set of exercises to train yourself to play the guitar with a pick.

 In today’s lesson, we’ll take guitar picking an extra step by using the pick together with the remaining fingers: Hybrid picking.

 In order to execute hybrid picking technique, your thumb, and index finger hold the pick the same way they usually do to pick the lower strings of the guitar, while your middle and ring fingers pluck the higher strings.

 The pinkie is also used by some guitarists like Tommy Emmanuel but I don’t suggest that you use it if you’re new to this technique.
 Just keep in mind that making use of your smallest finger is also an option.